EMPAT94/empat94.github.io/_gs/Chapter 28 - A Hero's Welcome (1).md

 'Francisa mentioned I'll be meeting the Royal Mages who drew the Circle tomorrow.
 Wonder what's in store?
 Not looking forward to the "parade" though.
 Ugh.
 Anyway, gonna get back in the grove come morn.
 So much to discover!'

 I smiled.
 In a way, I was glad to be here.
-'Magic and Code being the same are awesome!'
+'Magic and code being the same is awesome!'

 And so I slept fitfully, dreaming of Runes of flight and confetti.